shankarinece/openwrt-mr600/README.md

 15. Wait for the upgrade to complete on the router.
 16. After complete, press `Enter` key to get the OpenWRT console.
 Reboot the router now.

+# Fix for Wifi 5GHz instabilities
+1. Post installation of OpenWRT image, download the file [wifi-fix/mtd2.bin](/wifi-fix/mtd2.bin)
+2. Access Router via SSH and execute 'insmod mtd-rw i_want_a_brick=1'
+3. Upload the file mtd2.bin to the /tmp directory with some SCP tools such as WinSCP on Windows.
+4. Execute "mtd write /tmp/mtd2.bin radio" to write the radio file.
+5. Do a factory reset and reboot.

 This is fairly straight forward process and I found it very stable.